m-reza-rahman/jakartaee-docker/README.md

 * Auto-deploying applications through mounted external Docker volumes.
 The [mounted-volume](/mounted-volume) folder shows how this is done.
 * How to make application server administration, clustering, autodiscovery and load-balancing work with Docker clusters, networking, and Kubernetes deployments.
 The [kubernetes-clustering](/kubernetes-clustering) folder shows how this is done.
 * How your CI/CD pipeline looks like with Java EE, Docker and Kubernetes.
 The [jenkins-kubertenes](/jenkins-kubertenes) folder shows how this is done.

+The demos use Java EE 8, WebSphere Liberty, BlueMix and Jenkins.